Top 10 Best Places to Retire in South Carolina in 2022

 - Proximity to major cities and airports.

 Overall, retirees generally want a safe and affordable city that gives them plenty of things to do.
 Whether you enjoy a more adventurous or laid-back lifestyle, South Carolina has you covered.
-Our list of the best places to retire in South Carolina will bring to light the most beautiful cities the state has to offer.
+Our list of the best places to retire in South Carolina will bring to light the most beautiful and retirement friendly cities the state has to offer.

 10 – Columbia, South Carolina